 - Arkansas' Medicaid state plan and Colorado's and South Dakota's EPSDT policies specify that these states follow AAP's screening schedule.
-AAP recommends annual substance use screening for all children beginning at age 11 until they reach the age of 21. - Alabama's EPSDT policy requires annual screening for all children ages 6 to 13.
+AAP recommends annual substance use screening for all children beginning at age 11 until they reach the age of 21. - Alabama's EPSDT policy requires annual screening for all children ages 6 to 13. - Massachusetts' EPSDT policy requires providers to conduct an annual assessment of every child's risk for substance use as part of a health history assessment during a child's annual visit.
+This assessment can be conducted at any age. - Texas' EPSDT periodicity schedule recommends annual screening for all children ages 12 to 18.

-We communicated with state Medicaid officials between July and September 2019 to verify their coverage for opioid use disorder services for children.
+&lt;sup>44We communicated with state Medicaid officials between July and September 2019 to verify their coverage for opioid use disorder services for children.

-Under EPSDT, substance use screenings are not universally required.
+&lt;sup>45Under EPSDT, substance use screenings are not universally required.
 However, states are required to follow a periodicity schedule that describes the circumstances under which screenings, which can include substance use screenings, should occur.
 States are also required to cover any medically necessary screening or service.

-The AAP's recommended periodicity schedule includes a screening for substance use called the Tobacco, Alcohol, or Drug Use Assessment.
+&lt;sup>46The AAP's recommended periodicity schedule includes a screening for substance use called the Tobacco, Alcohol, or Drug Use Assessment.
 This screening may include opioid use.
 In 2017, AAP began recommending screening all children for substance use beginning at age 11 (referred to as a universal screen).
 Prior to 2017, AAP recommended screening children at risk for substance use beginning at age 11 (referred to as a selective screen).
 Officials from Arkansas said providers may determine whether to conduct a substance use screening based on their assessment of the child's risk for substance use.

-While Alabama's EPSDT policy requires a substance use screening for children from ages 6 to 13, Alabama Medicaid officials told us that most providers in their state follow AAP's recommended screening for substance use from ages 11 until they reach the age of 21.
+&lt;sup>47While Alabama's EPSDT policy requires a substance use screening for children from ages 6 to 13, Alabama Medicaid officials told us that most providers in their state follow AAP's recommended screening for substance use from ages 11 until they reach the age of 21.
 At the time of our review, state officials acknowledged that their EPSDT policy may need to be updated to reflect provider practices.